Pacific Boulevard: History

 The Los Angeles Railway (local streetcars known as "Yellow Cars") J car ran along Pacific Boulevard and connected the area with Downtown Los Angeles until 1963.
 The stretch of Pacific Boulevard in downtown Huntington Park was a major commercial district serving the city's largely working-class residents, as well as those of neighboring cities such as Bell, Cudahy, and South Gate.
 A New York Times article from 2000 about Pacific Boulevard described it as once being, "the apotheosis of the postwar California dream, an all-white working-class Beverly Hills with swank department stores, auto dealerships and first-run cinemas."
 Major department stores included Montgomery Ward, J. C. Penney and local anchor Wineman's, as well as branches of Downtown Los Angeles-based chains such as Bond Stores.
 However, the thoroughfare was located three miles (5 km) from any freeway, which hampered growth.
 By 1968 more than sixty of its storefronts were vacant.

 In the decades prior to the 1980s, the strip appeared to be derelict with vacancy rates up to 50 percent in its commercial spaces.
 By 1983, a wave of Latino immigrants during this time lead to dramatic improvements, making it again financially successful and heavily trafficked.

 Attractions

-The Warner Huntington Park is an Art Deco motion picture palace that was opened in 1930.
+Warner Huntington Park is an Art Deco motion picture palace that was opened in 1930.
 The architect was B. Marcus Priteca, the architect who created the Pantages Theater in Hollywood.
 The Warner Huntington Park is the sister theater to the Warner Beverly Hills and the Warner Grand in San Pedro.
 The Warner Huntington Park Theatre originally seated 1,468 people.
 Huntington Park also boasted of the third Pussycat Theater to open in California.
 It was called The Lyric and was located at 7208 Pacific Boulevard.

-El Gallo Giro (Lat.
-Am.
-Sp., for "The Yellow Rooster") is ranked among the 10 highest grossing restaurants in the Los Angeles area.
-El Gallo Giro was started in 1990.
-By the year 2000, it had become the 7th most profitable restaurant in L.A. county ranked by annual gross sales, with receipts of $6.7M that year.
-Despite its casual dining and working class clientele, its sales were such that it out-earned competitors such as the Parkway Grill in Pasadena, the Pacific Dining Car in Hollywood, the Paradise Cove in Malibu, and the Bel Air Hotel.
-El Gallo Giro's Pacific Blvd store is open 24 hours a day.
+El Gallo Giro is one of the ten highest grossing restaurants in the Los Angeles area.
+It opened in 1990, and by 2000 it had become the 7th most profitable Los Angeles County restaurant ranked by annual gross sales, with receipts of $6.7M.